jorgeperezg/olas/README.md

 ## Installation

-Installation with pip (or similar tools) is straightforward:
+Installation from [PyPI](https://pypi.org/project/olas/) with pip (or similar tools) is straightforward:
 ```
 pip install olas
 ```

-It can also be installed with conda from conda-forge:
+It can also be installed with conda from [conda-forge](https://anaconda.org/conda-forge/olas) ([feedstock](https://github.com/conda-forge/olas-feedstock)):
 ```
 conda install -c conda-forge olas
 ```

 ## Basic usage
-Calculate and plot ESTELA maps from the sample netcdf files.
+Calculate and plot ESTELA maps for a location near Santander using the sample netcdf files.

+NOTE: a longer period should to be considered to get meaningful results.

 Using the command line interface:
 ```sh